 Endpoint protection or endpoint security are two words which receive a lot of attention from the security community.
 They have become crucial to IT-driven enterprises and is one of the most sought-after security products in the cybersecurity market.
 So what exactly is endpoint security?
 How does it protect enterprises?
 What are the advantages it offers?
 Here we try to answer all these questions.

-Endpoint means a point sitting on the edge.
+What is Endpoint?
+Endpoint definition means a point sitting on the edge.
 The point being referred to here are mobile devices like laptop, smartphone, tablets etc., and edge refers to the edge of the network.
 In other words, the mobile devices which can connect to a network from outside are known as endpoints.
 And since these mobile devices represent the last layer of the network (though located outside of the network, they are still part of it), they are termed as endpoints.

 Therefore, simply put, any mobile device which has the access to connect to a network from the outside is known as an endpoint.

-What Is Endpoint Security Definition?
+Endpoint Security Definition

 Endpoints or mobile devices when they are given the capability to connect to a network pose considerable danger to it, just like an outsider poses danger to any community.
 Therefore the network needs to be protected against these endpoints.
 And the process of securing these endpoints is known as endpoint security.